 What to Do If Your Car Locks with the Key Fob Inside?

-How to Lock Car with Key Fob Inside?
+How to Lock a Car with a Key Fob Inside?

 Preventing Future Lockouts